daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/controllers/stateful-sets.md

 ### Networking and Headless Services

+Sometimes you don't need load-balancing and a single Service IP.
 As Pods have predictable names, other parts of the app may connect directly to the Pods.
 To make this possible, StatefulSets use a **headless service** to create predictable DNS hostnames for every Pod replica.
 Other apps can then query DNS for the full list of Pod replicas and use those details to connect directly to Pods.

 A headless service is a regular Kubernetes Service object without an IP address i.e. **spec.clusterIP is set to None**.
 It becomes a StatefulSet's governing Service when you list it in the manifest under spec.serviceName.